 He drafted one of the first Energy Performance Contracts ever concluded in the Cypriot market, and is also regularly involved in energy-related due diligence exercises in transactions pertaining to the sale and purchase of PV solar parks in Cyprus.

 Dimitris regularly publishes articles in domestic and foreign media in relation to the Cypriot energy market and has also published articles in energy related peer-reviewed journals.
+Since November 2020, Dimitris is an appointed member of the Environment, Energy Law and Investment Programs Committee of the Cyprus Bar Association.

 Dimitris assists clients in relation to a wide range of corporate and commercial law issues.
 He provides advice on the acquisition of Cypriot companies, drafts and reviews commercial agreements and has been involved in the review of complex corporate documents.